DataSystemsGroupUT/csmartml/README.md

 ![Demo](https://github.com/DataSystemsGroupUT/CSmartML/blob/master/img/cSmartML.png?raw=true)

 # Setup
 Built to run in a Vagrant Box, you will need Vagrant set up for this.
-Installataion [here] (https://www.vagrantup.com/downloads.html)
+Installation [here](https://www.vagrantup.com/downloads.html)
 The interactive component runs on NodeJS, so a simple npm i, should install the packages required.
 Vagrant installs Python dependencies automatically on start.

 To start the two servers: